-- Achievement will be measured at the completion of a student's program during the thesis defense, scored using a rubric. - This is a direct measure of student learning. - Effective oral communication will be evaluated during a presentation and question and answer period during the thesis defense.
-The thesis advisory / examination committee will evaluate the delivery of presentation, effectiveness of visual aids, and quality and organization of content.
+- Achievement will be measured at the completion of a student's program during the dissertation defense, scored using a rubric. - This is a direct measure of student learning. - Effective oral communication will be evaluated during a presentation and question and answer period during the dissertation defense.
+The dissertation advisory / examination committee will evaluate the delivery of presentation, effectiveness of visual aids, and quality and organization of content.
 The committee will also ask questions following the presentation.
 The length of the question and answer period (number and type of questions posed to the student) will be subject to the committee's discretion based on the student's background and research focus, presentation provided by the student, and responses to questions. - The rubric used for scoring is attached to this assessment plan.

-- Acceptable: 70% of M.S. students defending their thesis will score "proficient" or greater. - Ideal: All of the M.S. students defending their thesis will score "proficient" or greater.
+- Acceptable: 70% of PhD students defending their dissertation will score "proficient" or greater. - Ideal: All of the PhD students defending their dissertation will score "proficient" or greater.